-As of April 5, 2020, the Company had outstanding purchase commitments of approximately \$7,977,000, primarily for the acquisition of inventory and manufacturing equipment.
+As of July 5, 2020, the Company had outstanding purchase commitments of approximately \$8,021,000, primarily for the acquisition of inventory.

-(13) Income Taxes
+(15) Income Taxes

 The provision for income taxes includes federal, state, local and foreign taxes.
 The Company's effective tax rate varies from period to period due to the proportion of foreign and domestic pre-tax income expected to be generated by the Company.
 The Company provides for income taxes for its domestic operations at a statutory rate of 21% in 2020 and 2019 and for its foreign operations at a statutory rate of 30% in 2020 and 2019.
-Reconciling items between the federal statutory rate and the effective tax rate also include the expected usage of federal net operating loss carryforwards, state income taxes, valuation allowances and certain other permanent differences.
+Reconciling items between the federal statutory rate and the effective tax rate also include state income taxes, valuation allowances and certain other permanent differences.